ucsb-cs32/s21/_lab/lab03.md

   data to help represent that it is aggregate.
 But, yes, this does mean you will have two classes that are very similar but represent different regional zones and store different data (as mentioned above, we will revisit this design as we expand our data project).</p>

-<p>This class should be implemented in the empty provided files stateDemog.h and stateDemog.cpp.</p>
+<p>This class should be implemented in the empty provided files demogState.h and demogState.cpp.</p>

 <h3 id="create-and-propogate-data-into-a-hashmap-to-aggregate-county-data-to-state-data">
   Create and propagate data into a hashmap to aggregate county data to state data</h3>